otlw/otlw.github.io/assess/paper.md

 # The Token

 The reward in question here is a token that users can spend to initiate assessments.
 At least initially, tokens will not be tradable which means the only method users have to earn them is assessing.
-Conversely in order to assess you must have records on the platform.
+Conversely in order to assess you must have records in the system.

 This forms loop that ensures a constant supply of assessors and assessees earning and spending tokens.